 Once you file a claim, it should play out something like this… your case will be assigned to an agent who will work with you on your claim.
 This will be your primary contact from this point forward.
 You may need to meet with the claims adjuster or speak with them on the phone to answer any questions that they may have.
 Next, you will likely have your car examined by a professional decided upon by your insurance company.
 Depending upon the findings, you will be issued any payments that are owned to you and your case will then be closed out.

 While insurance claims normally go over smoothly, sometimes there can be roadblocks that can prevent the insurance company from delivering payment on your claim.
-If Louisville insurance claims are not met as expected, you may need a little help proving your case and getting the reimbursement that you deserve.
-This is where a lawyer who specializes in car accidents and insurance claims can help.
+If NYC car accident insurance claims are not met as expected, you may need a little help proving your case and getting the reimbursement that you deserve.
+This is where a good NYC car accident lawyer who specializes in car accidents and insurance claims can help.
 With the experience and time it takes to get your claims met, you can focus on getting back to life as usual while your lawyer focuses on getting your claim approved.